 Treasury Stock on the Balance Sheet

-When analyzing a balance sheet, you're likely to run across an entry under the Shareholders’ Equity section called treasury stock.
-The figures in treasury stock refer to the cost of the shares a company has issued and subsequently reacquired, either through share repurchase programs or other means.
+When analyzing a balance sheet, you're likely to run across an entry under the shareholders’ equity section called treasury stock.
+The dollar amount of treasury stock recorded on the balance sheet refers to the cost of the shares a company has issued and subsequently reacquired, either through a share repurchase program or other means.

 These shares may be re-issued in the future, unlike retired shares that no longer have value, and which the company removes from its balance sheet altogether.